Time temperature indicator: By technology

+TTIs in the food industry

 Time-temperature indicators can be used on food products that are dependent on a controlled temperature environment.
 Certain technologies can also be used for frozen food and the cold chain.

+Meals, Ready-to-Eat (MREs) from the US military have included "Fresh-Check" TTIs on the cardboard boxes since 1997 to help estimate their shelf lives.

 Benefits

-Surveys within the EU projects "Freshlabel" and "Chill-on" have shown a positive feedback by consumers to the use of TTIs on food products.
-As TTIs help assure the cool chain of food products, they are expected to reduce the amount of food waste, as well as reducing the number of foodborne illnesses.
+Surveys within the European Union projects "Freshlabel" and "Chill-on" have shown positive feedback from consumers on the use of TTIs on food products.
+As TTIs help assure the cold chain of food products, they are expected to reduce the amount of food waste, as well as reducing the number of foodborne illnesses.

 Regulation

 The World Health Organization regulates the use of TTIs for certain medical products.
 There is extensive regulation by the FDA on the use of TTIs on US seafood products.